Ahmed-Adel30/iHEARU/README.md

 ![photo_2023-07-14_20-11-44](https://github.com/Mozasbugs/iHearU/assets/103077062/8268a84b-690a-465b-9eef-f75eecb92157)

 ## Contributing
 We welcome and appreciate contributions to iHearU!
-To learn more, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+Please follow our [Contribution Guidelines](CONTRIBUTING.md) to learn more.

 ## Acknowledgments
 We express sincere gratitude to the following individuals who played a pivotal role in shaping iHearU: